 Proper care and maintenance of concrete driveways is extremely important for a job that will look good and last a lifetime.
-Once your new concrete driveway has been installed, there are several things that you should know to keep your driveway looking new and in great shape for years to come.
+Once your new concrete driveway has been installed, there are several things you should know to keep your driveway looking new and in great shape for years to come.

 To keep from cracking your new concrete driveway, stay off of it for a minimum of 7 days after installation for normal traffic and 14- 30 days after installation for any heavy equipment.
-The concrete is considered “Green’ and needs to cure and harden before it can be opened up for normal use.
+The concrete is considered "Green" and needs to cure and harden before it can be opened up for normal use.

 2) Construction Equipment

-If you plan on doing any type of construction on your property that requires heavy construction equipment or heavy trucks, they should not be allowed on the driveway for at least 30 days after installation.
+If you plan on doing any type of construction on your property which requires heavy construction equipment or heavy trucks, they should not be allowed on the driveway for at least 30 days after installation.
 Also, keep skidsteers or loaders from turning on the concrete causing tire tracking on the surface.

 Concrete driveways should be sealed for maximum life.
 We recommend they be sealed a minimum of every 3 to 5 years.
 If you live in a snowy region and the highway department uses salt/sand mix or magnesium chloride on the roads and streets, sealing the driveway should be performed more frequently and done every 1 to 2 years.
 This will protect your concrete from these chemicals that can destroy the surface of the concrete and cause spalling and deterioration.